 - 1. Obtain a copy of your mapping roster (see sample below) by work site. - 2.
 Check over the roster for your work site and add any staff not listed.
 You should alert the membership chair of any changes. - 3.
 For each potential member you should write down their job title under grade level/department. - 4.
 Then for each potential member, write down everything you know about them including: - a.
 How many years they've been in the district - b.
 Issues they have with the district - c.
 Why they won't join, who has asked them to join, your relationship with them - d.
 Who they're close to at the work site - e.
-What you know about their life outside of school (i.e. husband's job, number of children, stresses outside of the school) - f.
-Any other tidbits that you know about them - 5.
+What you know about their life outside of school (i.e. spouse/partner's job, number of children, stresses outside of the school) - 5.
 Once you have written notes for each potential member, use color coding (refer to previous page) to highlight each potential member. - 6.
-For each potential member, assign a current member who has a relationship with him/her so that they can be the point of contact for that potential member.
+For each potential member, assign a current member who has a relationship with them so that they can be the point of contact for that potential member.